 Even if you only have two subscribers on your list, they’re not completely the same and the same email message may not work for both of them.

-If you’ve learned enough about a prospect, you can send an email that is crafted according to his/her preferences.
+If you’ve learned enough about a prospect, you can send an email that is personalized according to his/her preferences.

 Start a Story

 Announce the story that your email tells.
 Intrigue your prospects in order for your email message to be opened.

 Long subject lines are, well, long.
 And they get cut off from mobile screens.
 Use subject lines with no more than 50 characters to make sure that every recipient can read them.

 Data and numbers are an excellent way to increase your email click rate.
 Just like using numbers in blog post titles brings more people to read the article, numbers are effective in email subject lines too.